Quail Hollow Elementary:

 On rainy days the students are released to go to their buses and car from a different location.
-This delays departual.
-Please be patient.
+This delays departure and we ask for be patience.

 School pictures will be taken twice during the year.
-Yearbooks will be for sale at the end of the year.
+Yearbooks will be for sale during the year, look for news.

 Students’ birthdays this year will be celebrated on the morning announcements and the birthday boys and girls will receive the gift of a book and a pencil.
 Due to the increasing number of students with allergies and special diets, we are no longer allowing outside food treats to celebrate student birthdays.
 You may send in a non-food item or purchase a Smart Snack from our school cafeteria.
 Our cafeteria manager is aware of students’ needs and would be able to plan according in order to keep all students safe.
 If you are interested in purchasing a birthday treat to celebrate your child’s birthday, attached you will find a Smart Snack Order Form.
 If you have any questions with the order form, please contact Kathy Garvin, our school cafeteria manager, email@example.com.
 Other information regarding this school year, may be found in our QHES Student Handbook located on our school’s website and in the Student Code of Conduct which was sent home the first day of school.